SampleBias/Inventory_tracker/README.md

 4. Push your branch and submit a pull request.

 ## License
-This project is open source and available under the [MIT License](LICENSE.md).
+This project is open source and available under the GNU Public License (LICENSE.md).

 ## Contact
 For questions or feedback, please open an issue in the GitHub repository.